AIA Iowa Office

 - The Communicator Awards - Award of Distinction Signage/Environment Graphics - 2010

-- IIDA Interior Design Excellence Award - Gold Award for Sustainable Environment - 2011
+- IIDA Interior Design Excellence Awards - Gold Award for Sustainable Environment - 2011

 - SUSTAINABLE: Certified LEED for Commercial Interiors v2.0 - Platinum